-Upon the advice of the two Lords of Trinity, Sage Narada rushed to earth in search of Maharishi Brigu.
-Generally none of the sages in the universe stayed in one place for long period and kept on moving to places and attended Yahyas and other sacrificial ceremonies (a kind of Yagya) wherever and whenever they were getting performed.
-Therefore sage Narada was sure that Maharishi Brigu could be traced in some site of sacrificial ceremony on the river side of Ganges where the pious sacrificial ceremonies are mostly held attended by many sages and saints.
-He guessed that great sages of Brigu in stature, would normally be available in the Yahyas and Homas performed in the Himalayan region as Himalaya plateau was considered to be most sacred, being abode of Lord Siva.
-His inference did not fail when he saw Maharishi Brigu in the sacrificial ceremony being performed in the Himalayan plateau.
+Upon the advice of the two Lords of Trimurtis, Sage Narada rushed to earth in search of Maharishi Brigu.
+Generally, none of the sages in the universe stayed in one place for long period and kept on moving from places to places and attended Yagyas and other sacrificial ceremonies (a kind of Yagyas) wherever and whenever they were performed.
+Therefore, sage Narada was sure that Maharishi Brigu could be traced in some site of sacrificial ceremony on the river side of Ganges where the pious sacrificial ceremonies are mostly held attended by many sages and saints.
+He guessed that great sages like Brigu in stature, would normally be available in the Yagyas and Homas performed in the Himalayan region as Himalaya plateau was considered to be the most sacred, being abode of Lord Siva.
+His inference did not fail when he found Maharishi Brigu in one of the sacrificial ceremonies performed in the Himalayan plateau.
 As Sage Narada reached the site, everyone got up and warmly welcomed the most respected guest and got him seated honorably.
 Midway during Yagya, when the ceremony temporarily halted for the next stage, Sage Narada sought to know from sage Kashyaba, the organizer of the ceremony, the purpose of the sacrificial ceremony being performed.
-Sage Kashyaba replied that it was performed to request the Trinity to assure that before the dawn of Kaliyuga, the atmosphere of serenity and peace was not destroyed in the universe and people continued to maintain the principles of righteousness and morality of the highest order.
-Sage Narada was convinced that half his mission had been accomplished by itself with the ongoing ceremony, and therefore he quickly played a trick to set the second stage to trap Sage Brigu into his mission.
-Next he casually asked Sage Kashyaba ‘Oh, venerable sage, no amount of praise would be suffice for the enormous effort taken up by the assembled sages and saints to successfully perform this rite.
+Sage Kashyaba replied that it was performed to request the Trimurtis to assure that before the dawn of Kaliyuga, the atmosphere of serenity and peace was not destroyed in the universe and people continue to maintain the principles of righteousness and dharmic norms in the highest order.
+Sage Narada was convinced that half his mission had been accomplished by with the ongoing ceremony, and therefore he quickly played a trick to set the second stage to trap Sage Brigu into his mission.
+Next, he casually asked Sage Kashyaba ‘Oh, venerable sage, no amount of praise will befit for the enormous effort taken up by the assembled sages and saints to successfully perform this rite.
 My best wishes for the success of the Yagya and the purpose for which it is being performed.
-Let me wait here till the arrival of the Athithi to accept the first oblation of the sacrificial ceremony, and after his blessings, I wish to proceed with other work’ (Athithi is the first and foremost honorable guest who would receive the first oblation in any of the Sacrificial Yagya and he would bless the audience and the performer after which those assembled would take their share of offering).
-The Athithi’s blessings was considered to be most sacred than the blessings of others.
+Let me wait here till the arrival of the Athithi to accept the first oblation of the sacrificial ceremony, and with his blessings, I will proceed to go along with other work’ (Athithi is the first and foremost honourable guest who is entitled to receive the first oblation in any of the Sacrificial Yagya and he will bless the audience and the performer after which those assemblage will take their share of offering).
+The Atithi’s blessings were considered to be most sacred than the blessings of others.
 In any of the sacrificial ceremony where Athithi was called, all others would receive the offerings only after Athithi received the oblation.

-Only after Sage Narada raised the issue of Athithi did the performers realize that they forgot to invite an Athithi for concluding the sacrificial ceremony, lest the ceremony would remain inconclusive.
-Therefore every one thanked Sage Narada for timely reminding of the issue and began to discuss whom be called as Athithi.
-Each one of those assembled mentioned the names of their own choices, but none of the names proposed were acceptable as consensus Athithi, and therefore again the sages had to seek the opinion of Sage Narada who was actually waiting for such an opportunity.
-Outwardly showing reluctance he suggested to the assemblage ‘Oh, great sages and Rishi Munis assembled here, listen to my views with care.
-At the end of sacrificial ceremony, the rightful Athithi who would take the first oblation should be chosen from amongst the Trinities, all of whom possess the three foremost basic qualities such as Satvik (light, bliss, and goodness), Rajas (passion, motion) and Tamas (inertia and darkness).
-However since the present sacrificial ceremony is being performed for the sake of mankind in the Universe which should be free of malady, people in it live with purity in mind and heart, merciful to each one in need and stay away from wrong doings, then the Athithi to be invited for the oblation should be of Satvik nature.
+When Sage Narada raised the issue of Athithi, the performers realized that they forgot to invite an Athithi for concluding the sacrificial ceremony, lest the ceremony will remain inconclusive.
+Therefore, every one thanked Sage Narada for his timely reminder on the issue of Athithi and began to discuss who could be called as Athithi.
+Each one of members of the assemblage mentioned the names of their own choices, but none of the names proposed were found acceptable as consensus Athithi, and therefore again the sages had to seek the opinion of Sage Narada who was actually waiting for such an opportunity to arose.
+Outwardly showing reluctance he suggested to the assemblage ‘Oh, great sages and Rishi Munis, listen to my views with attention.
+At the end of sacrificial ceremony, the rightful Athithi who can take the first oblation should be chosen from amongst the Trimurtis, all of whom possess the three foremost basic qualities such as Satvik (light, bliss, and goodness), Rajas (passion, motion) and Tamas (inertia and darkness).
+However, since the present sacrificial ceremony is being performed for the sake of mankind in the Universe- to free them from malady, to remain with purity in mind and heart, merciful to each other and stay away from wrong doings, the Athithi to be invited should be of Satvik nature.
 Oh, sages, think without emotion and decide the rightful choice from amongst the three Lords’.
-Since the assemblage failed to reach a consensus on the rightful person Sage Narada was again requested by the sages to help them to find a suitable person who could undertake the task of inviting the right Athithi to attend the Sacrificial ceremony and to receive the oblation.
+Since the assemblage failed to reach a consensus on the rightful person, Sage Narada was again requested by the sages to help them to find a suitable person who can undertake the task of inviting the right Athithi to attend the sacrificial ceremony and to receive the oblation.
 Heart of heart, Sage Narada was delighted that everything was moving in the right direction as planned and therefore suggested further ‘Oh sages, it would be difficult to find the rightful Athithi for this sacrificial ceremony since the Trinities have their own qualities including Satvik in nature which they reflect differently at different points of time.
 But one clue for the rightful selection of the Athithi would be, to wait and watch how he reacts to the invitation, because they would definitely react with one of the qualities namely Rajas, Tamas or Satvik nature while receiving the invitation.
 We don’t need the one reflecting Rajas quality as they would be hostile to the feelings of others and act in haste.
 Similarly, we do not need the one reflecting Tamas Qualities who would remain imbalanced and inactive from acting at the right time.
 Therefore, the one reflecting Satvik Qualities at the time of accepting the invitation will only be the right choice to take the oblation as they will reach the sacrificial site with the same mind set to bless the assemblage who are in attendance here.
 Hence the one reflecting the satvik qualities at the time of invitation can be invited as Athithi.
 Such a suggestion again confused everyone since Sage Narada has brought in another issue- who on behalf of them can reach out to the Trimurtis and decide on the spot the rightful choice to receive the oblation for the sacrificial ceremony.

 Maharishi Brigu, envoy on mission

 When the search for the envoy begun, again there was no consensus amongst assembled who again requested Sage Narada to nominate a suitable choice for the purpose.
-Sage Narada waiting for such an opportunity had no hesitation in nominating Maharishi Brigu as their envoy, since he was an enlightened sage amongst them, possessed all arts of appeasement and aspects of diplomacy.
-Maharishi Brigu was thus fully authorized to select the rightful Athithi to receive the oblation, after weighing all aspects on the spot.
-Everyone were elated at the rightful choice of Maharishi Brigu as he was not only experienced, but also an octogenarian grey beard amongst the sages and well respected by the Divine Trinity.
+Sage Narada waiting for such an opportunity had no hesitation in nominating Maharishi Brigu as their envoy, since he was an enlightened sage, expert in the arts of appeasement and possessed all aspects of diplomacy.
+Therefore, Maharishi Brigu was fully authorized to select the rightful Athithi to receive the oblation, after weighing all aspects on the spot.
+Everyone was elated at the rightful choice of Maharishi Brigu as he was not only experienced, but also an octogenarian grey beard amongst the sages, well respected by the Divine Trimurtis.

-Next, when the sages under the leadership of Sage Narada reached Maharishi Brigu and requested him to undertake the task of selecting the rightful Supreme for the sacrificial ceremony, overwhelmed by the honour, the beaming sage readily accepted the challenge and proceeded to Devaloga to meet the Divine Trinity.
-There in heaven, Lord Vishnu was sitting in ease, fully satisfied that stage has been well set for another drama and to pave way for him to take another incarnation that was long due and secondly, the time to banish the arrogance of Maharishi Brigu by destroying the power of wisdom called ‘Gnana Sakthi’ had also arisen.
+Next, when the sages under the leadership of Sage Narada went to Maharishi Brigu and requested him to undertake the task of selecting the rightful Supreme for the sacrificial ceremony, overwhelmed by the honour, the beaming sage readily accepted the challenge and proceeded to Deva Loga to meet the Divine Trimurtis.
+There in heaven, Lord Vishnu was sitting in ease, fully satisfied that stage has been well set for another drama to pave way for him to take another incarnation which was long due and secondly, the time to banish the arrogance of Maharishi Brigu by destroying the power of wisdom called ‘Gnana Sakthi’ had also arisen.

 After reaching Deva Loga, Maharishi Brigu met Lord Brahma who was seated along with Goddess Saraswathi, his wife.
-While everyone including the Celestials and Bhootha ganas extended warm welcome to the Maharishi, Lord Brahma deliberately ignored him as though he had not seen him and continued to converse with the assemblage of divine forces on some important issue.
-Unable to gulp the insult from Lord Brahma, though an uninvited guest, Maharishi Brigu went and sat in an empty chair and began to air his views.
-At one stage an irritant Lord Brahma commented ‘Oh, Maharishi, you are an uninvited guest, still you chose to interrupt the proceedings and air your views which were not actually solicited by us.
-Is it not unfair on the part of an octogenarian sage like you to behave in such an indecent manner?’
-Brigu felt further insulted and quickly got up to say ‘Oh, venerable Lord, be aware that my wisdom is non-short to those assembled here.
-Be aware that I had not come here on my own.
-I had come as envoy of the sages to extend an invitation for the sacrificial ceremony being held for the welfare of universe and to invite you to receive the first oblation as Athithi.
-But instead of reflecting true Satvik qualities and acknowledge the presence of an octogenarian sage like me, you have insulted me in the midst of everyone.
-Remember Brahma Deva, by this act of yours, you have not only insulted me personally, but also insulted on the entire fraternity of sages engaged in the sacrificial ceremony done for the welfare of universe.
-Therefore from now on none in universe would ever worship you as a deity in any place of worship’.
+While everyone including the Celestials and Bhootha Ganas extended warm welcome to the Maharishi, Lord Brahma deliberately ignored him as though he had not seen him and continued to converse with the assemblage of divine forces on some important issue.
+Angered by the insult from Lord Brahma, though an uninvited guest, Maharishi Brigu went and sat in an empty chair and participated in the discussion.
+At one stage irritated Lord Brahma commented ‘Oh, Maharishi, you are an uninvited guest and disturbing the proceedings by airing your personal views which is uncalled for.
+We feel sorry to see that an octogenarian sage like you is behaving in such an indecent manner’ Brigu felt further insulted and quickly got up saying ‘Oh, venerable Lord, be aware that my wisdom is in no way lesser than those who are assembled here.
+I have not come here on my own volition, but came as an envoy of the sages to extend an invitation for the sacrificial ceremony being held for the welfare of the universe and to invite you to receive the first oblation as Athithi.
+But instead of reflecting true Satvik nature and acknowledging the presence of an octogenarian sage like me, you have insulted me in the midst of everyone.
+Remember Brahma Deva, by this act of yours, you have not only insulted me personally, but also insulted the entire fraternity of sages engaged in the sacrificial ceremony done for the welfare of the universe.
+Therefore, from now on none in the universe will offer worship to you (as a deity) in any place of worship’.
 Enraged Maharishi Brigu rushed out from the hall and went to Mount Kailas to meet Lord Siva.
 But Lord Brahma remained unperturbed as he was aware that it was part of the divine play of the Trinities who had already scripted it for the next incarnation for Lord Vishnu in bhoologa.